 Mile High Youth Corps working on the Intemann Trail near Manitou Springs, CO.
 Photo by Sean Sheridan.

-Youth corps crews complete a variety of projects, including:
+Conservation service corps crews complete a variety of projects, including:

 - Trail construction and maintenance